A unified logical framework for explanations in classifier systems: Counterfactual Conditional

 The interesting aspect of the previous notion of counterfactual conditional is that it can be used to represent a binary classifier's approximate decision for a given instance.
 Let us suppose the set of decision values $\val$ includes a special symbol $?$ meaning that the classifier has no sufficient information enabling it to classify an instance in a precise way.
-More compactly, $?$ means that the classifier abstains from making a precise decision.
+More compactly, $?$ \emph{is interpreted as} that the classifier abstains from making a precise decision.
 In this situation, the classifier can try to make an approximate decision: it considers the closest instances to the actual instance for which it has sufficient information to make a decision and checks whether the decision is uniform among all such instances.
-In other words, $x$ is the classifier's approximate classification of (or decision for) the actual instance , noted $\mathsf{apprDec}(x)$ if and only if ``if a precise decision was made for the input then this decision would be $x$''.
+In other words, $c$ is the classifier's approximate classification of (or decision for) the actual instance relative to the set of features $X$, noted $\apprdec{X}{c}$, if and only if ``if a precise decision was made relative to the set of features $X$, then this decision would be $c$''.
 Formally: